david9991/plcc-plugin/README.md

 ```

 ## Privacy & Terms
 - When you use this extension, you agree that we can temporarily save your project data on our server for syntax analysis, diagnosing, and compiling.
-And all temporary files are immediately deleted before you disconnect from the server.
+And all temporary files are immediately deleted after you disconnect from the server.
 - The extension will download a helper from our server for local project folder access and as a gateway between your computer and the Language Server.
 It only accesses your opened project folders and doesn't collect any information otherwise.
-- the `opened project` mentioned above only affects our IEC61131-3 projects that contained a `project.json` file in the folder with map ` {"type": "PLCC-IEC61131-3"}`, the helper will never access your other kind of folder and files.
+- The `opened project` mentioned above only affects our IEC61131-3 projects that contained a `project.json` file in the folder with map ` {"type": "PLCC-IEC61131-3"}`, the helper will never access your other kind of folder and files.

 ## TODO:
 - Onshape CAD integration (for simulation/digital twin).
+- WebAssembly runtime envirenment.
 - Remote Language Server
   - Goto Type Definition.
   - Goto Implementation.